SwiftDBMSLamas/BankATM/README.md

 3. Run the Driver.java file - upon start, the application will create the tables necessary to run the application
 4. When the application runs, register an account first by clicking the `Create Account` button so that you can log in and play around with the UI

 The UI is very simple as this was my first time using Java's Swing library.
-There's no fancy transitions or animations as that wasn't the intention of this project.
+There's no fancy transitions or animations as that was not the intention of this project.

 You will need to "register" for an account by clicking the `Create Account` button and filling out the form.